nextflow-io/nextflow/docs/fusion.md

 ## Advanced settings

-Fusion advanced configuration settings are described in the {ref}`Fusion <config-fusion>` section on the Nextflow configuration page.
+Fusion advanced configuration settings are described in the [Fusion ](config-fusion) section on the Nextflow configuration page.